 Panglao Island is shielded from the harsh effects of tropical cyclones by mainland Bohol and its neighboring islands.
 As in most parts of Bohol, it has a very nice, tropical climate without many variations.
 The nicest period to stay in Bohol is from November to February, when the climate is slightly cooler, while during summer, which lasts March to May, the climate is slightly hotter than normal.
 Bohol does not have a very clear-cut dry season.
 It can rain any day of the year, but you can only experience heavy downpour from June to November.

 Lightweight cottons and linens are worn mostly throughout the year, but warmer clothes are useful on cooler evenings.
 It could be windy at times in the resort especially in the evening.
 A hat and shades help a lot especially during summer.
 Rainwear or umbrellas are advisable for the rainy season.

 Filipino (Tagalog) is the official language.
 The local dialect is Visayan.
 Most Filipinos use English when speaking to foreigners.

-Activities include beach volleyball, badminton, pingpong and water sports like jet-skiing, kayaking, snorkeling, etc. Guests can also play chess or scrabble.
+Activities include badminton, tennis, basketball, biking, pingpong and videoke, etc. Guests can also play chess or scrabble.
+Netflix is available.

 Bohol is blessed with natural wonders that one would agree that here life is not only a beach.
 After some lazing in the sand, visitors can be cooled down with the refreshing sites of Loboc River, a man-made forest, the Chocolate Hills, and an unforgettable encounter with the cute tarsier.
 Or they can go island hopping, scuba-diving in Balicasag Island, whale-watching in Pamilacan Island and more sight-seeing.
 These can be packaged or can be arranged at the resort.